mkcallahan/GitPunk/index.md

 ## GitPunk

-The GitPunk Project is a collaborative writing experiment using GitHub to create a story about a dystopian sci-fi future.
+Project GitPunk is a collaborative writing experiment using GitHub to create a story about a dystopian sci-fi future.